 Ned is Director at the Bristol office of leading commercial property firm Jones Lang LaSalle.
 A vocal and active advocate for Bristol and the South West, he was named Insider's Property Personality of the Year at the South West Property Awards 2012.

 Stewart Geddes is a long-standing Academician.
 In addition to his work as a practising artist, he is currently a regular Visiting Lecturer Bournemouth Arts University and Plymouth University and is External Examiner to MFA Fine Art, Wimbledon College of Art, University of the Arts, London, and was Head of Painting and Senior Lecturer at Cardiff School of Art and Design from 2007 - 2010.

 Professor Paul Gough RWA

 Dr Paul Gough RWA was Chair of Trustees until he took up the role of Pro Vice-Chancellor and Vice-President at RMIT University, Melbourne, in February 2014 heading the College of Design and Social Context.
 A broadcaster, painter and writer, he has exhibited widely in the UK and abroad, and is represented in the permanent collection of the Imperial War Museum, London; the Canadian War Museum, Ottawa, and the New Zealand War Memorial.
-He remains on the Board as he will regularly return to the UK.
+He remain an active member of the Board as he regularly returns to the UK.